The Life & Legacy

 Exile has taught me that distance cannot diminish love for one’s homeland.
 Every river, every rice field, every face in every village — they are the geography of my heart.

-Tarique Rahman, 2020 Interview
+Tarique Rahman, 2020 Interview from London

 Vision for Bangladesh